 Aladdin, an impoverished youth, lives in a Chinese town.
 A sorcerer from the Maghreb (Northwest Africa) approaches Aladdin and his mother.
 He introduces himself as the brother of Aladdin’s late father Mustapha the tailor.
 He promises Aladdin’s mother that he would set up the youth as a merchant.

 The sorcerer’s real motive was to retrieve a wonderful lamp from a booby-trapped magic cave with the help of young Aladdin.
 He lends Aladdin a magic ring for protection.

 As soon as Aladdin retrieves the lamp from the cave the sorcerer double-crosses him and traps Aladdin in the magic cave.

 Fortunately, the sorcerer’s magic ring is with Aladdin.
 When Aladdin rubs his hands in despair, he rubs the ring inadvertently.
 A jinnī (or “genie”) appears and takes him home to his mother.
 Aladdin gives the dirty lamp to his mother.
-When the mother tries to clean the lamp, a genie more powerful than the ring genie, appears.
-This genie of the lamp declares that he is bound to do the bidding of the person currently holding the lamp.
+When the mother tries to clean the lamp, a genie more powerful than the genie of the ring appears and declares that he is bound to do the biddings of the person currently holding the lamp.

 With the help of the genie of the lamp, Aladdin becomes rich and powerful.
 He marries Princess Badroulbadour, the Emperor’s daughter.
 The genie of the lamp builds Aladdin a magnificent palace more luxurious than that of the Emperor.

 The sorcerer returns.
-Aladdin’s wife is unaware of the lamp’s importance.
-The sorcerer tricks her to part with the old lamp by offering to exchange “new lamps for old”.
+As Aladdin’s wife is unaware of the lamp’s importance, the sorcerer tricks her to part with the old lamp by offering to exchange “new lamps for old“.